OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   AccountingStorageType=accounting_storage/slurmdbd

+This basically means that the use of a :ref:`Slurm_database` with a slurmdbd_ service is strongly encouraged!

 If AccountingStorageType_ is omitted, or set to the obsolete value *accounting_storage/none* (removed from Slurm_ 23.11), then account records are not maintained, meaning that anything related to user accounts will not work!
 See also a discussion in bug_21398_.